jbock-java/simple-component/README.md

 > If two beans of the same *key* are injected by the same component, then they are the same bean instance.

-This means every component injects the same instance of each bean, unless you're using qualifiers like for instance `@Named("foobar")`.
+This means every component instance contains only one instance of a given bean class (unless you're using qualifiers).

 If you want to re-use a bean across multiple components, use a `@Factory` or a `@Builder` to pass it.
+If possible, the component will use instance that was passed this way, rather than create a new bean instance.

 If you inject `Provider<TheBean>`, rather than `TheBean` directly, calling `provider.get()` will create a fresh bean instance every time.

 ### Note to dagger users

 There are no "subcomponents" or "component dependencies".
-It may not be very elegant, but declaring multiple "normal" components should be "good enough" in most cases.

 There is no `@Module`, but you can still have `@Provides` methods, only you declare them directly in your component.
 A `@Provides` method must be `static`.